PaulLabat/SmartCitizen/README.md

 git clone https://github.com/sde1000/NanodeUIP.git
 git clone https://github.com/sde1000/NanodeUNIO.git
 ```
-An example of how to use a MQ4 sensor (for methane) with an arduino leonardo is available in the sensor/src_arduino/ directory.
+An example of how to use a MQ4 sensor (for methane) or a DHT11 sensor (for humidity and temperature) with an arduino leonardo is available in the sensor/src_arduino/ directory.
 You also have a wiring diagram in the sensor/layout/ directory, and some code in python to use your arduino with serial port and publish on a MQTT server in sensor/src_python/

+A tutorial of how to use a DHT11 sensor is available [here](https://learn.adafruit.com/dht)

 Then clone the repository :
 ```